grzesiek-galezowski/tdd-ebook/README.md

 5. Practicing what we already learned
 6. Sorting out the bits
 7. How to start?
+8. How is TDD about analysis and what's with the GIVEN-WHEN-THEN structure?

 At least four or five more chapters are planned